 Q: How long have you lived there?

-A: My family moved into this apartment in 2002.
-Before that, we had been living in a much smaller, more expensive 1 bedroom apartment also on the Upper West Side.
-A good friend of my dad’s and his wife were moving out of the city and asked my parents if they’d like to move into his rent stabilized two bedroom apartment.
-It was an absolute no brainer for my parents, so he put them in touch with the landlord and we moved in.
+A: I grew up in this apartment!
+My mom settled in a small one bedroom walk up apartment on the Upper West Side in the ealry 1980’s.
+After my parents were married, a good friend of my dad’s and his wife were moving out of the city and asked my parents if they’d like to move into his rent stabilized two bedroom apartment.
+It was an absolute no brainer for them (rent stabilization is ALWAYS a yes).

 Q: What does it mean to have rent control/stabilization?

-A: Rent regulation, in the form of rent control or stabilization is a program in NYC that protects tenants from rental increases.
+A: Basically, it means you struck gold!
+Your lease renews perpetually and the price is low.
+Rent regulation, in the form of rent control or stabilization is a program in NYC that protects tenants from rental increases.
 Rent stabilization means your lease can only go up a certain percentage (it used to be 2.5% but I think it’s gone up to 3.2% now) per renewal.
 Rent control means your lease cannot increase in price at all.
 The only way to obtain a rent controlled apartment is if you’re already in one, or through a family member (you must have been living in the apartment for 2 years to qualify).
 Rent stabilization is far more common and available to anyone, but they can be hard to find because once you get a rent stabilized apartment, you do not let it go.
 More info on this topic here.
 Unfortunately, these programs do not help the people that they should; they are not intended for low-income families, in fact, there is no income cap for living in one of these apartments.
-While I acknowledge the immense privilege of living where I do and benefitting from this system, I also acknowledge that it needs some serious revision.
+While I acknowledge the immense privilege of living where I do and benefitting from this system, I also am aware that it needs some serious revision.

 Q: Is this your forever home?

-A: Yes!
+A: Absolutely!
 I’m definitely never going to find a better deal in NYC so I’m always going to keep the lease in my name.
 I would love it if my children wanted to take over after me, but who knows what they’ll want to do and that’s very far down the road.
-I dream buying a historical fixer upper house upstate for the weekends but can’t fathom not living in the city for the majority of the time!
+I dream buying a historical fixer upper house upstate for the weekends but can’t fathom not having roots in the city!

 Q: What happens if your landlord sells the building or wants their apartment back?

-A: It’s noteworthy that my landlord is not single person, but a company who owns multiple buildings in the city.
-They do not want nor care about my individual apartment, at least they haven’t in the 130+ years it has existed!
+A: It’s noteworthy that my “landlord” is not single person, but a company who owns multiple buildings in the city.
+As long as I pay rent on time my landlord is happy!
+They do not want nor care about my individual apartment, at least they haven’t in the 100+ years it has existed!
 I’m not entirely sure about selling the building but this is something I have never thought or worried about.
-Families have lived in my building for generations.
-I’m pretty sure the new owner would just take over and all rent stabilized tenants would have to stay.
-If they wanted everyone out I’m 99% sure they would have to buy everyone out which is a huge expense.
+This is a rental building, half of the apartments are rent stabilized and been inhabited by the same families for many years longer than I’ve been alive.
+There is perhaps a chance my building could one day go co-op, in which I would probably be offered some sort of insider price to buy it.

 Q: If you had the opportunity, would you ever want to buy your apartment?

-Q: How much is your rent now and what was the cost when your family moved in?
+Q: How much is your rent now and what was the cost when your family moved in and what would the cost be if it were market rate?

 Q: How big is your apartment?